-Potential impacts upon flora and fauna was a primary selection criteria as part of Phase 2 of the site selection process in the Joint Study.
+Potential impacts upon flora and fauna was a primary influence on selection criteria as part of Phase 2 of the site selection process in the Joint Study.
 The potential to impact upon listed threatened species and ecological communities was a relevant consideration in the determination of the potential suitability of the localities.
 In addition, localities situated in protected areas were excluded.
 This provides for the conservation of the diversity of habitats and ecological communities within these areas.

-In addition, the scoping study of the Wilton site in the Study of the Study of Wilton and RAAF Base Richmond for Civil Aviation Operations (DIRD 2013) found that it would require larger amounts of bulk earthworks and vegetation clearance compared to an airport at Badgerys Creek.
+In addition, the scoping study of the Wilton site in the Study of Wilton and RAAF Base Richmond for Civil Aviation Operations (Department of Infrastructure and Transport 2013) found that it would require larger amounts of bulk earthworks and vegetation clearance compared to an airport at Badgerys Creek.
 This would suggest that the impact on listed threatened species and ecological communities would be higher at Wilton than for the proposed airport.

 The Nepean locality has been largely cleared for agriculture and rural development which limits the extent of potential disturbance to threatened species and communities.
 The majority of the Badgerys Creek site consists of exotic grassland and cleared land or cropland dominated by exotic species and noxious and environmental weeds.
-An offset package has been developed to compensate for the removal of the remaining woodland that provides habitat for threatened species and ecological communities at the site.
+An offset package has been developed to compensate for the removal of the remaining woodland that provides habitat for threatened species and ecological communities at the site (see Chapter 16 (Volume 2a)).